 Dear Mr. Stallings, and Mr. Jacobsen,

-The Session Initiation Protocol article by Mr. Stallings in the Internet Protocol Journal, Volume 6, Number 1, March 2003, provides an excellent tutorial on the subject, IMHO.
+, Volume 6, Number 1, March 2003, provides an excellent tutorial on the subject, IMHO.

 The article does an extraordinary job at presenting what is quite a complicated protocol (SIP) in simple terms.
 However, there seem to be some typographical errors in the article, which I wanted to bring to your attention:

 |In Figure 2, message number 10 should be "180 Ringing" as opposed to "100 Ringing."|